ibm-cloud-docs/discovery-data/query-concepts.md

 ```
 {: codeblock}

 The query first selects the documents that have at least one entity of type `Location` and whose text is `Gilroy`.
 This action returns 3 documents.
-Amongst the returned documents, the aggregation then counts the number of documents in which each entity type appears.
+From the returned documents, the aggregation then counts the number of documents in which each entity type appears.

 ```json
 {